QUEBEC TRAFFIC RULES 03

 Quebec is the only province in Canada where winter tires are mandatory during the colder months, ensuring optimal safety on snowy or icy roads.
 Failure to comply with these rules can result in significant fines and demerit points on one’s driver’s license.

 How to Get Through Your Written Knowledge Test With Our SAAQ Practice Test?

-Before you can get a Class 5 Learner’s Licence in Quebec, you must complete the four modules of Phase 1 of the driving course with SAAQ or Societe de l’Assurance Automobile du Québec.
-Every module consists of a 2-hour classroom theoretical component as well as a self-study component.
+Before you can get a Class 5 Learner’s Licence in Quebec, you must complete the four modules of Phase 1 of the driving course with SAAQ or Société de l’assurance automobile du Québec.
+Every module consists of a 2-hour classroom theoretical component and a self-study component.
 You must pass the SAAQ written knowledge test administered by SAAQ that covers the content covered in class.
 You can take our free We provide SAAQ practice test before your final exam.
-After that, you might well have your file opened as well as a learner’s license granted to you.
-The learner’s license allows you to drive on public roads as long as you are supervised by a driving school teacher or another motorist.
+After that, you might have your file opened and a learner’s license granted to you.
+The learner’s license allows you to drive on public roads if you are supervised by a driving school teacher or another motorist.
 These practice tests are appropriate for the learner’s permit, driver’s permit, and senior citizen refresher exams.
 In Quebec, the written portion of those tests is the same.